Why Choose Outfitters Kauai When You Visit Hawaii?

 Rick’s past work as a pole climbing lineman and his cable handling skills came in handy when, in 2001, he was inspired by a National Geographic article about canopy tours in Costa Rica, and began to pursue and construct Kauai’s first zipline alongside a Kipu Ranch site used in the filming of the movie Jurassic Park.
 It was opened for business in 2003.
 Since then, Outfitters has continued to innovate, bringing together more ziplines, waterfalls, canopy walkways, treehouses, rappelling, suspension bridges, and even waterzips for the enjoyment of their guests.
 After over 25 years, Outfitters Kauai is still doing new things all the time, and still making people’s vacation dreams come true.

 The Havilands reside at a garden home in Oma’o, just outside the Poipu resort area, with their two dogs and cat.
 Their daughter Nalani, who came along in 1990, is a Kauai High and Chapman University graduate where she played 4 years of volleyball.
-She has worked as an EMT in Southern California, and presently is attending graduate school at Barry University in the USVI, studying to become a Physician Assistant.
-And they still go kayaking together every chance they get.
+She has worked as an EMT in Southern California, and recently completed her graduate studies at Barry University in the USVI, and is presently practicing as a Physician Assistant specializing in Diabetes Care in the San Diego area.
+And the Havilands still go kayaking together every chance they get.

 Cesare Lucente developed a love for travel and adventure at a young age when he began spending high school summers away from his hometown Kansas City, Missouri to work for a family friend in Belize City, Belize.
 After obtaining a BA in Sociology from Regis University in Denver he set out on several years of working vacations spent hiking, skiing and rock climbing around the western United States and Central America before heading back to Kansas City to help run the family restaurant.
 Here he met his future wife of part Hawaiian descent and was introduced to Kauai on a trip to meet her family.
 After seeing the beauty of Kauai the couple packed their bags and took up permanent residence on the island in 2001.